larsjuhljensen/JensenLab/_pages/training_stringapp.md

 The exercises require you to have certain Cytoscape apps installed.
 Go to the [Cytoscape App Store](https://apps.cytoscape.org/) in your web browser and search for [stringApp](http://apps.cytoscape.org/apps/stringApp), select the app and press the **Install** button to install it.
 Similarly, make sure you have the [yFiles Layout Algorithms](https://apps.cytoscape.org/apps/yfileslayoutalgorithms) and [clusterMaker2](https://apps.cytoscape.org/apps/clustermaker2) apps installed before switching back to Cytoscape.

+Troubleshooting: If your browser does not allow you to install the app directly from the App Store, you will see a **Download** button that you can press to download the app file.
+After that, switch to Cytoscape and go to **Apps → App Store → Install apps from file**.
+Find the downloaded app in your files, select it and press the Open button to let Cytoscape install it.

 If you are not already familiar with the STRING database, we highly recommend that you go through the short [STRING exercises](/training/string/) to learn about the underlying data before working with it in these exercises.

 ## Exercise 1